IttriumCore/masternode-setup/README.md

 Go to the Debug Console and enter the following command, remembering to use your masternode ID (i.e. MN01 in this example).

     startmasternode alias false MN01

+# Tearing down a Masternode

+If you no longer wish to operate your Masternode, stop running MN01 on your VPS.

+    ./ittrium-cli stop

+Then from your controller wallet, edit your masternode.conf by deleting the MN01 masternode line entry.
+Now restart the controller wallet and your 5,000 XIT collateral will now be unlocked.